anbhimi/anbhimi/README.md

 - Developed and validated complex machine learning and deep learning models on medical images (Chest X-Rays, Mammograms and Digital Hand Images) to identify racial bias.
 - Developed various modules in [Niffler](https://github.com/Emory-HITI/Niffler/) - A DICOM Framework for Machine Learning and Processing Pipelines.
-- Working with a client to develop a Deep Learning Pipeline to detect cancers in Mammogram Images.
+- Worked with a client to develop a Deep Learning Pipeline to detect cancers in Mammogram Images.

 ##### Data Science Intern - Unisoft Solutions LLC
 > Oct 2020 - May 2021